 OK we saw the derivation of "autumn" from autumnus but where did this fall thing come from?
 Because the leaves are falling, and the amount of daylight is falling, and the year is drawing to its close.
 In the 1600s English colonisation of the Americas was in full swing, and both terms came over, but back in Mother England by the 1700s "fall" fell to "autumn" in usage, and that is why now Autumn is used in both places but Fall in mostly heard here.

 Sukkoth is the easy part of this Fall stuff.
 It begins at sunset, the start of the Biblical day, on 15 Tishrei in the Jewish calendar.
-But, expressing this in the secular calendar, which actually is religious in origin being commissioned by Pope Gregory, in 2013 this is sunset of 18 September.
-It was sunset of 30 September in 2012, of 12 October in 2011, and of 22 September in 2010.
+But, expressing this in the secular calendar, which actually is religious in origin being commissioned by Pope Gregory, in 2015 this is sunset of 27 September.
+Remember the Jewish calendar is a lunar one so things move, and the "day" starts at sundown.
+It was sunset of 8 October in 2014, 18 September in 2013, 30 September in 2012, of 12 October in 2011, and of 22 September in 2010.
 God's pretty straight up about what he wants.
 Speaking of which, let's see what the real God, not the school board, wants regarding observances through the year.

 II.
 Here's What God Wants For A Festival Calendar.